Xilinx/VMC_Help/UTIL/VMC_Hub/README.md

 This parameter prompts you to enter a larger stack size.
 When Create and run testbench is enabled, the Testbench stack size option specifies the size of the testbench stack frame during C simulation (CSIM).
-Occasionally, the default stack frame size of 10 MB allocate for execution of the testbench may be insufficient to run the test, due to large arrays allocated on the stack and/or deep nesting of subsystems.
+Occasionally, the default stack frame size of 10 MB allocated for execution of the testbench may be insufficient to run the test, due to large arrays allocated on the stack and/or deep nesting of subsystems.
 Typically when this happens, the test would fail with a segmentation fault and an associated error message.
 In such a case you can increase the size of the stack frame and rerun the test.

-#### HLS Hardware Flow
-To generate the hardware image, specify the platform in the Target pane and select the Create Testbench option in the HLS Settings panel.
-Generate Hardware Validation Code.

-When enabled, Vitis Model Composer generates code to be used for hardware validation.

-##### HW System Type
-Choose between Baremetal or Linux hardware validation flow.

-##### Target
-Specify the target for hardware validation flow.

-##### Common SW Dir
-Provide the path to the folder containing the Petalinux common images.
-This option is only enabled when a Linux HW System Type is selected.

-##### Target SDK Dir
-Provide the path to the folder containing the target SDK.
-This option is only enabled when a Linux HW System Type is selected.

-##### Generate (BOOT.BIN/SD card image) after code generation
-When enabled, a BOOT.BIN (for baremetal HW system) or SD card image (for Linux HW system) will be generated after code generation.

-#### Code Generation
-Select a subsystem containing blocks from the AI Engine, HDL, or HLS blocksets and specify the corresponding Code Directory.
-The Code Directory can be specified by entering the complete directory path or using the Browse button to provide a path.

-##### Settings
+## Settings
-Specify whether the Model Composer Hub block should treat your model as a legacy System Generator design.
+Choose whether the Model Composer Hub block should consider your model as a legacy System Generator design.
+When selected, code generation won't require your HDL design to be in a subsystem.

+## Hardware Flow
+The hardware validation flow for AI Engines and PL in AMD Vitis™ Model Composer provides a methodology to verify AI Engine and PL-based applications on AMD hardware (AMD Versal™ devices).
+Vitis Model Composer provides the option to generate a hardware image targeting a specific platform for the Simulink® model.
+This hardware image can then be run on a board to verify whether the results from hardware match with the simulation output.

+For leran more abot Hardware validation flow click [here](https://docs.xilinx.com/r/en-US/ug1483-model-composer-sys-gen-user-guide/Hardware-Validation-Flow-for-AI-Engines-and-PL).